 A tennis friend loves this one.
 She found it at Nordstrom.
 It is a little pricey for a water bottle, but it is very pretty.
 And, it will pay for itself over the course of a few weeks.

-And, you will recoup your costs after a few months of bringing your own water.
-I found this option too for my family.
+option too for my family.
 Everything tastes better in a glass.

 Thanks for stopping by and for more upcycle ideas check out this 30-second high quality, in-depth video.
 Please share your simple ideas to make every day Earth Day in the comments.